 Attended John Wood Community College and Gem City College in Quincy, IL and spent 10 years in the Chicagoland area in business management and event planning.
 She had the opportunity to work at Great Lakes Navy Base Exchange as a military civilian while living there.
 Since moving to the Macomb area she has worked in property management primarily for the college students.

 For their future retirement project Megan and her husband Dan have been buying and fixing up rental properties in the area.
 In her spare time she enjoys going to the Ozarks every summer with her family.

 Interest areas: She enjoys taking vacations to the beach and traveling with her husband and their friends.
 They also like to get on their motorcycle and go for short day trips and finding new places to venture to.
 She loves riding their four wheeler and mushroom hunting on their family property.
 She also took auto mechanics in high school and has a love for classic cars and going to car shows as well.
 When time allows she likes to attend and enjoys helping with local charity cancer benefit events.

 PHRCD Executive Board- Pictured Left to Right- David King- PHRCD Exec.
-Dir., Jere Greuel- VP Internal Affairs, Lyle Johnson- President, Chuck Gilbert- VP External Affairs, Alice Henry- VP Governance, Rob Porter- Secretary. [not pictured] Bob Champlin Sr. and Chad Braatz
+Dir., Jere Greuel- VP Internal Affairs, Lyle Johnson- President, Chuck Gilbert- VP External Affairs, Alice Henry- VP Governance, Rob Porter- Former Secretary. [not pictured] Bob Champlin Sr. and Chad Braatz